Jeje Lalpekhlua: International career

 On 23 February 2011, Lalpekhlua played his first international game and scored his first goal for the Indian U-23 team in the 2–1 victory over Myanmar.
 On 21 March 2011, Lalpekhlua made his senior debut in the 2012 AFC Challenge Cup qualification match against Chinese Taipei and also scored his first goal.
 On 23 March 2011, Lalpekhlua scored two more goals in his second match against Pakistan, also in the Challenge Cup qualifiers.
 On 25 March, he scored the fourth goal of his senior international career in a draw against Turkmenistan.
 On 28 July 2011, Lalpekhlua scored a goal in a 2–2 draw against the United Arab Emirates in the 2014 FIFA World Cup qualification phase.
 The draw was a historic moment, but it wasn't enough to help India advance as they lost 3–0 in the first leg.
 Then, on 16 November 2011, Lalpekhlua scored against Malaysia in a 3–2 friendly win.
 After impressing in a trial with Rangers of Scotland, Lalpekhlua participated in his first competitive tournament, the SAFF Cup and started the first match of the tournament against Afghanistan on 3 December 2011.
 His first goal did not come until 7 December 2011, when he scored against Sri Lanka.
 Then, he followed it up by scoring in the final as India defeated Afghanistan 4–0 at the Jawaharlal Nehru Stadium in New Delhi on 11 December 2011.

 In a historic 1–4 win against Thailand at the 2019 AFC Asian Cup, he scored the fourth and last goal of the match.
 However, India lost their next two matches and were eliminated in the group stage.

 Politics

-In March 2023 Lalpekhlua joined the Zoram People's Movement to contest in the 2023 Mizoram Legislative Assembly election where he won with 5,468 votes.
+In March 2023 Lalpekhlua joined the Zoram People's Movement to contest the 2023 Mizoram Legislative Assembly election where he won with 5,468 votes.

 Becoming an MLA was not my dream.
 All I wanted to see is an end to poverty and hunger.
 Until I retired from professional football, I was not interested in politics.
 Even when I was playing for clubs and the country, political parties invited me but I rejected their offers.